 Susan Shirley

 Susan Shirley grew up reading books about magical places and dreamed of living in the woods amid family and furry creatures.
 Mosshollow Hill is her dream realized, and she enjoys sharing her adventures with family and friends.
 As a full-time public school teacher, Susan encourages her students to explore the world in a kind and responsible way and loves sharing the Maker world with them.
 As a fiber artist, she creates a world of handmade felted magic inspired by nature and literature and thrives on learning new techniques.
 Living and playing on Mosshollow Hill allows her to combine her two passions: creating and teaching.
-She enjoys the distractions the chickens, sheep, goats, dog, and cats provide and loves sharing her world with Brett and Sidney.
+She enjoys the distractions the chickens, sheep, goats, dog, and cats provide and loves sharing her world with Brett.
 She hopes Mosshollow Hill inspires visitors to live their dreams.

 Brett McCleary